-• Before closing the tailgate, ensure that the stowage compartment tray is correctly fitted.

-- An overloaded boot could mean that the rear stowage tray is not correctly seated and it may be bent or damaged. - If the boot is overloaded, remove the tray.
+- Before closing the tailgate, ensure that the stowage compartment tray is correctly fitted. - An overloaded boot could mean that the rear stowage tray is not correctly seated and it may be bent or damaged. - If the boot is overloaded we recommend removing the tray.

-• Ensure that, when placing items of clothing on the luggage compartment cover, rear visibility is not reduced.
+- Ensure that, when placing items of clothing on the luggage compartment cover, rear visibility is not reduced. - Only the warning triangle and other lightweight objects should be stored in the storage compartment.

-Roof carrier\
+Roof carrier